 Are You Ready to Take an Ethics Oath-and Will it Make a Difference?

-As an adult with 30 years in the workforce I’ve never had to take a corporate oath or promise, nor did I have to do so after earning two Master’s degrees.
-But all we needed was the firestorm of the recent financial crisis, embedded with highly corrupt practices, to spark the introduction of student-sponsored oaths at business schools.
+As an adult with 35-plus years in the workforce I’ve never had to take a corporate oath or promise, nor did I have to do so after earning two Master’s degrees.
+But all we needed was the firestorm of the 2008-09 financial crisis, embedded with highly corrupt practices followed by a slew of new financial regulations, to spark the introduction of student-sponsored oaths at business schools.
 Why business schools, in particular MBA graduates?
 Well, they were singled out by some as being major contributors to the financial crisis.

 Management guru Henry Mintzberg of McGill University has railed against MBA programs for years, arguing that graduates are not prepared to work in leadership positions.
 The over-reliance on theory and case studies in MBA programs produces analysts who have no real sense of how the business world works, not how leadership is practiced.
 Mintzberg is not along in his opinions.
 In fact, MBA programs around North America began a few years ago to integrate leadership into their curricula.

 And then the financial meltdown struck.
 Perhaps Mintzberg is being overly critical, but he has referred to the monumental failure of management, with business schools being “perpetrators of the mess.”
 Maybe so.
-But other educators are now starting to line up behind Mintzberg.
-The most recent innovation (I’m being generous with the use of this word) is the entry of student-sponsored oaths.
+But other educators have lined up behind Mintzberg.
+The most recent innovation (I’m being generous with the use of this word) has been the entry of student-sponsored oaths.

 As with any new product, service or corporate process, some people get pretty buzzed.
 Just recall fads such as Total Quality Management, Business Process Reengineering or Self-Directed Teams.
 Now we’re witnessing an attempt to install some form of ethical behavior in new business grads by taking an oath.
 Think it will make a difference?
 Don’t put your money on it.